Wolfgang Gerhardt

-Wolfgang Gerhardt (born 31 December 1943) is a German politician and was the leader of the Free Democratic Party of Germany (FDP) from 1995 until he was succeeded by Guido Westerwelle in 2001.
+Wolfgang Gerhardt (31 December 1943 – 13 September 2024) was a German politician and the leader of the Free Democratic Party of Germany (FDP) from 1995 until he was succeeded by Guido Westerwelle in 2001.

 Political career

-Gerhardt was born in Ulrichstein.
-He was a member of the Member of the Landtag of Hesse from 1978 until 1994.
+Gerhardt was born in Ulrichstein, Hesse.
+He studied pedagogics, political science and German studies and completed his doctorate 1970 in Marburg.
+He was a member of the Landtag of Hesse from 1978 until 1994.
 Between 1987 and 1991, he served as State Minister for Science and Culture and Deputy Minister-President in the state government of Minister-President Walter Wallmann of Hesse.
 In this capacity, he was one of the state's representatives on the Bundesrat.

+Gerhardt was member of the Deutscher Bundestag from 1994 to 2013.
+Gerhardt served as chair of the Free Democratic Party from 1995 to 2001 and also chaired its grouping in the Bundestag from 1998 to 2006.

 From 2002 until 2012, Gerhardt was Vice President of Liberal International (LI), under the leadership of successive presidents Annemie Neyts-Uyttebroeck (2002–2005), John Alderdice (2005–2009), and Hans van Baalen (2009–2011).

 Ahead of the 2005 national elections, Gerhard was billed as a possible foreign minister in a new centre-right coalition with the Christian Democrats; instead, newly elected Chancellor Angela Merkel entered a coalition with the Social Democratic Party.
-Gerhardt was succeeded as chairman of the FDP parliamentary group by Westerwelle in 2006.
-Between 2006 and 2013, he served on the Committee on Foreign Affairs.

-Since 2006, Gerhardt has been serving as chairman of the board of the Friedrich Naumann Foundation.
+From 2006 to 2018, Gerhardt served as chairman of the board of the Friedrich Naumann Foundation.

+Political positions

+Gerhardt campaigned for a free pluralistic society and advocated for personal responsibility and independent judgment.
+He was concerned about fair educational opportunities.

+For some of his opponents, Gerhardt was too calm.
+He was succeeded in his most influential positions as Leader of the Opposition, Leader of the Free Democratic Party in the Bundestag and Leader of the Free Democratic Party by Guido Westerwelle.